scusi/vmray/TlsCertReadme.md

 TLS Certificate README
 ======================

-_vmray_ does check the certificate of the remote host.
+the _vmray_ go module, by default does check the certificate of the remote host.
 Therefor it needs to have at the root CA certificate to be able to validate the certificate presented by the remote server.

-In order to archive this the client does load the the root CA certifacte from a file called _GlobalSignRootCA.pem_.
+In order to archive this, the client does load the the root CA certifacte from a file called _GlobalSignRootCA.pem_.
 This certificate is added to certifcate pool used internally to validate remote hosts certificates.